philippmeisberger/zfmsdk/README.md

 Samples
 -------

-There are two samples (Lazarus) attached that should explain the usage of the library:
+There are three samples attached that should explain the usage of the project:
-- The "sample" folder contains a non-graphical (console) application
+- The "sample" folder contains two equivalent non-graphical console applications for Lazarus and Visual Studio (C#) which use the shared library
-- The "gui" folder contains a full featured graphical application
+- The "gui" folder contains a full featured graphical Lazarus application which uses the native Delphi unit

 Questions and suggestions
 -------------------------